CERT-Polska/mwdb-core/docs/user-guide/7-Lucene-search.rst

 Keep in mind that you can query only for your own groups and members of your own groups (excluding members of ``public``\ ).
 This limitation doesn't apply to administrators (\ ``manage_users`` capability).

-Read more about MWDB sharing model and capabilities in chapter `9.
-Sharing objects with other collaborators <9.-Sharing-objects-with-other-collaborators>`_.
+Read more about MWDB sharing model and capabilities in chapter :ref:`9.
+Sharing objects with other collaborators`.

 Parent/child subqueries
 -----------------------